LiberTEM/LiberTEM/docs/source/install.rst

 working with virtualenvs, using a convenience wrapper like `virtualenvwrapper
 <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ is recommended.

+Continue by `installing from PyPI`_.

+.. _`conda`:

 Using conda
 ###########

 If you are already using conda, or if you don't have a system-wide Python 3.6, 3.7 or 3.8 installation, you can create a conda environment for LiberTEM.

-This section assumes that you have `installed conda
+This section assumes that you have `installed anaconda or miniconda
 <https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation>`_
 and that your installation is working.